nordyjay/fin_research_agent/docs/architecture.md

 ### Step 2: Metadata Extraction

 The system attempts to understand what document it's processing.
-This happens through a clever three-stage approach that balances accuracy with processing speed.
+This happens through a three-stage approach that balances accuracy with processing speed.

 **Stage 1 - Filename Analysis:** The system first examines the filename using pattern matching.
 It knows that financial firms often follow naming conventions like "20240115 - Goldman Sachs - NVDA - Q4 Analysis.pdf" or "GS_NVDA_2024Q4.pdf".
 The system maintains a library of over 30 patterns that cover common naming schemes across major brokers.
 This stage takes mere milliseconds and successfully extracts metadata for about 70% of documents.